brentp/geneimpacts/README.md

+Given multiple snpEff or VEP annotations for a single variant, get an orderable python object for each annotation.

-This is work in progress (barely) to provide a consistent interface to different variant annotations such as from [snpEff ANN field](http://snpeff.sourceforge.net/) and the [VEP CSQ field](http://www.ensembl.org/info/docs/tools/vep/index.html).
+This is to provide a consistent interface to different variant annotations such as from [snpEff ANN field](http://snpeff.sourceforge.net/) and the [VEP CSQ field](http://www.ensembl.org/info/docs/tools/vep/index.html).

 This will be used in [gemini](http://gemini.rtfd.org/) but should also be of